Gummy Smile Crown Lengthening

 Let’s start with a broken tooth.
 There is not enough of the natural crown showing, or exposed above the gum line, to support a new crown, or even a filling or overlay.
 By crown lengthening you and your dentist can achieve a primary goal and that is to keep your natural teeth.
 That fractured tooth can be saved with this simple procedure.

 A second scenario is when some folks just have a lot of gum tissue around their upper teeth.
-The dental industry calls this a gummy smile.
+The dentistry industry calls this a gummy smile.
 By introducing crown lengthening in this case it will involve more than one tooth but the final result is a far and away more appealing smile.
 Your natural smile may make your teeth look disproportionate to the size of your face.
 By moving the gums back to their natural level it will reveal more of your gorgeous natural teeth.
 A third scenario is if decay is detected and identified below the gum line making it very difficult to reach and resolve the problem.
 By exposing more of the crown the dentist can make the necessary repairs more efficiently.
 A final scenario is simply a short tooth.
 Your gums need at least two mm of tooth surface area to bond to in order to discourage food being trapped around the tooth.

 Crown Lengthening Procedure